neondatabase/neon/docs/core_changes.md

 Similarly to replications snapshot files, the CID mapping files generated during VACUUM FULL of a catalog table are WAL-logged

+FIXME: But they're not, AFAICS?

+FIXME: However, we do WAL-log the file in pg_logical/mappings.
+But AFAICS that's WAL-logged by PostgreSQL too.
+Why do we need separate WAL-logging for that?
+See changes in rewriteheap.c

 ### How to get rid of the patch

 WAL-log them periodically, from a backgound worker.